-Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine Ukrainian nationals Yes. ► Residing in Ukraine Order No. 66 on the 'Application of Temporary Protection'. ▶ displaced from 24 February 2022 Family members Yes. of a Ukrainian national present or residing in Ukraine before 24 February 2022 and displaced from Ukraine on or after 24 February 2022 of third-country nationals and stateless persons, who benefited from international protection or equivalent national protection in Ukraine before 24 February 2022 and were displaced from Ukraine on or after 24 February 2022 Order No. 66 on the 'Application of Temporary Protection'.
-Family members according to the Government order: spouse, unmarried partner, unmarried minor and also close relatives who were the members of the same household and were dependent on the person named in point 1.
+Type of beneficiary National regime of temporary protection for displaced persons coming from Ukraine Ukrainian nationals Yes ► Residing in Ukraine Order No. 66 on the 'Application of Temporary Protection'. ▶ displaced from 24 February 2022 Family members Yes Ukraine before 24 February 2022 and displaced from Ukraine on or after 24 February 2022 ▶ of third-country nationals and stateless persons, who benefited from international Order No. 66 on the 'Application of Temporary Protection'.
+Family members according to the Government order are: spouse, unmarried partner, unmarried minor and also close relatives who were the members of the same household and were dependent on the person named in point 1.
 They are considered family members in case they formed family before 24 February 2022 and were resident in Ukraine.
-Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes.
-Order No. 66 on the 'Application of Temporary Protection'.
+Third-country nationals and stateless persons beneficiaries of international or equivalent national protection in Ukraine until 24 February 2022 Yes Order No. 66 on the 'Application of Temporary Protection'. · · After the Amendment Law took effect on 24 May 2022 and amendments to the Aliens Act were made (new Article 309.14), or region of origin